 Using expected utility to explain anything more than economically negligible risk aversion over moderate stakes such as $10, $100, and even $1,000 requires a utility-of-wealth function that predicts absurdly severe risk aversion over very large stakes.
 Conventional expected utility theory is simply not a plausible explanation for many instances of risk aversion that economists study.

-Ergodicity economics preferes not to regard this as a bias but as a learning strategy.
+Ergodicity economics prefers not to regard this as a bias but as a learning strategy.
 How does that work then?
 I don’t know anything about it but it looks a little… cottage?

 Mark Buchanan, How ergodicity reimagines economics for the benefit of us all: